 Crickets are small enough that they can enter your home or business through the tiniest of openings.
 They like to reside in basements, under sinks, in closets, and crawl spaces.
 Crickets seek out heat sources, such as areas near furnaces, water heaters, or hot water pipes.
 After they make their way inside, crickets may burrow into tight spaces, such as baseboards or small cracks and can be difficult to remove.
 Unfortunately, these pests are attracted to warmer weather and plants.
 Unless you’re able to control the outside temperatures and want to remove all of your plants, without help from pest control experts, you will be susceptible to an infestation.

 What Are The Effects Of Crickets In and Around My Home or Business?

 Getting rid of crickets becomes necessary under two main conditions.
 First, cricket’s diets consist of plants and plant roots, which means they can easily damage and destroy the vegetation around your property.
-Mole crickets are notorious for rooting through soil stripping it of vital nutrients your plants and grasses need to survive.
+Crickets are notorious for rooting through soil stripping it of vital nutrients your plants and grasses need to survive.
 Second, if they’re able to gain access to your business or home, the constant chirping can be a nuisance to your family or your customers.
 While they pose no health threat to humans, cricket control is essential to protecting your plants and a higher quality of life.

 How Long Do Crickets Live?